janis-commerce/app-push-notification/README.md

  | subscribeError | An object containing all data received from a notification service subscription failure. |
  | cancelNotifications | This util is responsible for making the request to unsubscribe from all notification events.
 If no arguments are received, the request will be made with the previously registered events. |
  | addNewEvent | This function allows you to add a new event to receive notifications. |
+ | deleteReceivedNotification | An util that clears the foreground or background notification state to the depending on the type it receives by parameter
  | getSubscribedEvents | This function returns an array with the events to which the user is subscribed. |

 **Kind**: global function